Thoughts on the Common Good

 In conclusion, how rights and equality relate to the common good depends on the way in which the latter concept is understood.
 If the common good is identified with a community’s values and conception of the good life, it may conflict with universal human rights.
 Historically, according to Liberal political theorists, conceptions of the common good have been invoked to justify existing inequalities and discrimination against minorities.
 A society’s common good actually can consists of equal rights for all of its members, or that rights and equality can be instrumental for politically realising the common good.

-7. Marx K. and Engels F. (2014) ‘German Ideology’ Manuscripts: Presentation and Analysis of the ‘Feuerbach Chapter’.
-New York: Palgrave Macmillan.
+- Marx K. and Engels F. (2014) ‘German Ideology’ Manuscripts: Presentation and Analysis of the ‘Feuerbach Chapter’.
+New York: Palgrave Macmillan

-He is a graduate of the history faculty of Baku State University, a researcher in the sociology of modernism, the author of the books "The Age of Modernism and Man", "Entropic World".
+Graduate of the Faculty of History at Baku State University, the researcher of modernism in sociology and the author of the books: “The modernist era and human” and the “Entropic world”.